allain/react-spots/README.md

 # react-spots

-A library that supports extensible content areas.
+A library that supports **extensible content areas**.

+It allows React authors to inject dynamic content into sections of the component tree they're nowhere near.

 ## Example Usage